-How to: Create project templates
+How to: Create Project Templates

 Create a project.

 Edit the project until it is ready to be exported as a template.
-For example, you might want to edit code files to indicate where parameter replacement should take place.
-See How to: Substitute parameters in a template.

-The project is exported into a .zip file and placed in the specified output location, and, if selected, imported into Visual Studio.
+Click Finish.
+Your project is exported into a .zip file and placed in the specified output location, and, if selected, imported into Visual Studio.

-If you have the Visual Studio SDK installed, you can wrap the finished template in a VSIX file for deployment by using the VSIX Project template.
-For more information, see Getting started with the VSIX project template.
+If you have the Visual Studio SDK installed, you can wrap the finished template in a .vsix file for deployment by using the VSIX Project template.
+For more information, see Getting Started with the VSIX Project Template.